 From the Medici heart of the city to the cliffs of the Boccale curves a path rich in naturalistic and architectural beauties, often portrayed in the paintings of the Macchiaioli.

-The 19th century promenade, today Viale Italia, that coasts the sea through fields and rich vegetation, is Livorno's historical walk between majestic palazzos and bathing establishments that were already known in the XIX century: the Scoglio della Regina (Queen's Cliffs), favoured by the Queen of Etruria, Maria Luisa di Borbone, the Pancaldi (1846) that were given the nickname of “Royal Bathroom" for the wide presence of royalty, especially of the Savoia princes who attended the Academy, and the Acquaviva (1840), a destination for the cultured and elite tourist.
+The 19th-century promenade, now Viale Italia, which runs along the sea among lawns and rich vegetation, is Livorno's historic promenade among majestic palaces and bathing establishments already known in the 19th century, such as the Scoglio della Regina, the Pancaldi (1846), which boasted the appellation "Regio Bagno" because of the presence of royals such as the princes of the House of Savoy who attended the Academy, and the Acquaviva (1840), a destination for cultured and elite tourism.

 Starting from the Scoglio della Regina, inspired by the queen of Etruria Maria Luisa di Borbone, who had a pool dug for her baths among the rocks of this stretch of coastline, we arrive at the magnificent Terrazza Mascagni, from which a wide panorama of the sea and the islands of the Tuscan Archipelago can be admired.
 Popular during summer evenings, the square dates back to the 1920s and in 1945 was named after the well-known Livorno composer Pietro Mascagni.
 It was restored, with the entire section surrounding it, where a sound box, or music stand, was reconstructed following the original model.
 Also in the square overlooking the waves, you can visit the Livorno Aquarium, a true paradise for all lovers of the underwater world.